When a patient needs tests that your in-house lab cannot perform, it’s time to send out to an external facility.

 The procedures outlined in this article will help your team stay organized as you requisition external lab tests, process results, and plan next steps.

 The procedures are grouped by user role; your practice may find that some of the steps should be done by different individuals, which is fine.
 The important thing is that the steps are followed in a certain order, not who performs each task.

 Orders Overview: For an overview of where to find and how to use orders in PCC EHR, watch this video on order workflow.

-If you need help setting up lab orders, please read the Lab Configuration article, and get in touch with your PCC Client Advocate.
+Lab Configuration: If you need help setting up lab orders, please read the Lab Configuration article, and get in touch with PCC Support.

-The Provider Orders a Lab and Creates a Task for “Nurse”
+The Provider Orders a Lab and Assigns the Task to “Nurse”

 Order a Lab

 Optionally fill out information tracked by your practice, such as the facility that will perform the lab test.

 If you don’t know the facility, the person who generates the lab requisition can fill it out later.